 We’ll also focus on doing landscapes of the rugged snow.

-So that everyone gets the best experience possible, this tour is limited to six (6) photographers. ~ SOLD OUT
+So that everyone gets the best experience possible, this tour is limited to six (6) photographers. ~ TWO SPOTS LEFT!

 We photograph WILD, free-ranging animals — not captive cats, not game farm animals; the real deal in their authentic habitat.